barryballantines/VVNB_Hanoi_Noibai-Scenery/documentation/README.md

 ![International Terminal T2][vvnb-intl-terminal]

 The International Terminal (T2).
 Currently in its first construction phase.
-Textures and entrance building are still on the todo-list.
+Entrance building are still on the todo-list.

 [vvnb-west-day]:   ./vvnb-west-day.png